s7jung/file-organizer-backup-tool/README.md

 How to Use:
 * Run the script with Python.
-* Input the source folder path, backup destination, and the number of days to determine files eligible for compression.
+* Input the source folder path, backup destination, and the number of days to determine files to be compressed.
 * The script will handle the rest!